 Researchers: Ana Caridade, Instituto Politécnico de Viana do Castelo, Portugal; Professor Doutor Carlos Almeida, Instituto Politécnico de Viana do Castelo, Portugal; Dr. Paula Lebre, University of Lisbon, Portugal.

 Research projects as yet to be undertaken: offers of collaboration welcomed

 - Content validation: experts scoring on of the Framework’s assessment elements: relevance, clarity, simplicity, ambiguity

-- IRR of scores: How do the scores of people in different professions (DM therapist, psychomotor therapists, student, untrained assistant) align?
+- Inter-rater reliability and intra-rater agreement of scores: How much agreement is there in the scores of different DM therapists? people in different professions (DM therapist, psychomotor therapists, student, untrained assistant)?

 - Cultural differences in scoring: How do the scores of therapists from different cultures, or with clients from different cultures, align or not?

 - Impact of timing on assessment: Is assessment scoring impacted by its timing: such as a controlled situation of watching video clip?
 In normal situation during a session?

 - Impact of background knowledge of client on assessment: are assessment scores impacted by assessors’ background knowledge of clients?

 - Alignment with other assessment tools: How do the elements in the Framework align with assessment parameters from other relevant tools?
 Can the Framework be validated against them?
 (Dr. Steve Harvey is interested to explore this possibil

 - Group profile: when planning a program, it is possible to average intake scores of individual clients to create a group profile that help the leader to decide on objectives.
 What is the implication of this process?
 Does it support effective planning?

 - Setting objectives for different client groups: how are these decided upon?
 Which Framework elements are chosen for which clients, in which settings?
 How do these align with objectives of host organisation/funder (or not)?